Why is the Dynamic Strength Index important?

 The DSI provides the strength and conditioning coach with valuable information regarding how forceful (i.e. strong) the athlete is, and how much of that strength they can use during fast movements.
 This information allows the coach to design a more specific training programme focussed on developing an athlete’s strength and/or power capacities (6).

 The Importance of Maximal Strength

-High muscular strength is consider as a vital element of athletic performance.
-Greater muscular strength has been shown to enhance the ability to perform general sport skills such as: jumping, sprinting, and change of direction tasks, improve overall performance, allow athletes to potentiate earlier and to a greater extent, and even reduce the risk of injury (8).
+High muscular strength is considered a vital element of athletic performance.
+Greater muscular strength has been shown to enhance the ability to perform general sports skills such as jumping, sprinting, and change of direction tasks, improve overall performance, allow athletes to potentiate earlier and to a greater extent, and even reduce the risk of injury (8).
 To add to this, maximal strength is strongly related to power output (r = 0.77-0.94 ) for both the lower- (10-13) and upper-body (10, 14-17).
 Therefore an athlete’s ability to produce power is largely dependent on their maximal force capacity (i.e. strength) (18-20).
 As a result, the “first box to be checked” so to speak when performing a strength diagnosis, is perhaps an athlete’s maximal strength.

 The importance of being able to produce high-force in a short timeframe